bioinformatics-inca/prognosis_Predictor_miRNA/README.md

 | Adjuvant | Adjuvant chemotherapy (all stages) |
 | NACT | Neoadjuvant chemotherapy |
 | Stage III–IV + Adjuvant | FIGO stages III–IV, adjuvant chemotherapy |

-> ⚠️ The INCA-OV cohort is subject to institutional data governance.
-Access requests should be directed to the LBBC-INCA team at cristiane.esteves@ensino.inca.gov.br.

 ---